jschook89/mi2workforce-htmlq/Analysis.md

 ### 2c.

-### After selecting the participant ID variable, you will be able to click the "Download JSON data as CSV" button and export all of the Firebase data.
+### After selecting the participant ID variable, you can upload a text file with your statements and continue the analysis of the Q sort data in KADE.
+If you want to examine the other results data, you can click the "Download JSON data as CSV" button and export the rest of the project data from Firebase.

 <p align="center">
 <img src="https://github.com/shawnbanasick/easy-htmlq/raw/master/readme_assets/click-download-data.png" width="500" />